Frank D'Amico

 Frank D'Amico (December 20, 1955 – June 1, 2008) was an American actor and stand-up comedian.
-He was perhaps best known for playing Armond in the 2007 film The Dukes.
+He was best known for playing the comic character Armond in the 2007 film The Dukes.

+Life and career

-D'Amico was born in Mount Vernon, New York, and attended Mount Vernon High School.
+D'Amico was born in Mount Vernon, New York.
+He attended Mount Vernon High School.
 After working as a truck driver, he began his career as a stand-up comedian, influenced by Jackie Gleason.
-D'Amico then made appearances on The Tonight Show with Jay Leno.
+He then made appearances in the NBC television talk show The Tonight Show with Jay Leno.

-D'Amico appeared in films and television programs, with his credits including The Parkers, Kiss the Bride, Grounded for Life, Michael Hayes, NYPD Blue and Back to Back.
-He also played the recurring role of Chuck the Drain King in Becker.
-In 2007, he was asked to play the role of the comic character Armond in the film The Dukes.
-His final credit was from the film The Flyboys, in 2008.
+D'Amico guest-starred including The Parkers, Grounded for Life, Michael Hayes, NYPD Blue, and played the recurring role of Chuck the Drain King in the CBS sitcom television series Becker.
+He also appeared in films such as Kiss the Bride and Back to Back.
+In 2007, he starred as the comic character Armond in the film The Dukes, starring along with Chazz Palminteri, Robert Davi, Peter Bogdanovich and Elya Baskin.
+His final credit was in the 2008 the film The Flyboys, playing Sal.

+Death

-D'Amico died in June 2008 from complications of diabetes at his home in California, at the age of 52.
+D'Amico died on June 1, 2008 from complications of diabetes at his home in California, at the age of 52.